vaginessa/Debian-OSINT-VM/README.md

 [awesome-mobile-security](https://github.com/vaib25vicky/awesome-mobile-security) - An effort to build a single place for all useful android and iOS security related stuff.

+## Custom Search Tools

+extract custom_search_tools.tar.gz and osint_bookmarks.tar.gz to your ~/Desktop directory

+Open your browser

+Press Ctrl+Shift+o and import osint_bookmarks.json or osint_bookmarks.html

+Right-Click on "Custom Search Tools" Bookmark in the "Local Tools" folder, and select "edit bookmark"

+edit the URL: section of the bookmark.
+Change "USER" to your actual username.

+example "file:///home/zombi3/Desktop/tools/index.html"

+## OSINT Templates

+extract OSINT_Templates_FlowchartsAndDocs.tar.gz to your ~/Templates directory

 ## **Install:**